JorjaFox/library/content/posts/recaps/csi/code-blue-plate-special.md

 ## Synopsis

 The staff and patrons of Frank's Diner are found dead, not long after the stalker of the waitress, Edie, is scared off by the cops.
-The only survivor is the owner's brother (Vincent), who locked himself in the walk in freezer. **Sara**, Nick and Greg happen upon the scene, coming by for a meal.
+The only survivor is the owner's brother (Vincent), who locked himself in the walk in freezer.
+Sara, Nick and Greg happen upon the scene, coming by for a meal.

 The cops who had seen the stalker, Ronald Basderic, admit they did nothing, since he was gone by the time he went outside.
 Of the dead, only two weren't regulars or employees.
 Finn finds something odd in the blood trails, in that three bodies were clearly moved and staged after being shot.